A family playing at the side of a body of water

 This differs from cruise line to cruise line and sometimes by itinerary also.
 For many cruise lines the minimum age is 6 months, however for trans-ocean crossings and itineraries which are longer than 15 days the minimum age is usually 12 months.

-Are there are any cruise lines where kids go free?
+• Are there any cruise lines where kids go free?

 Yes, from time to time cruise lines will offer discounts where children sail for free.
 However there are cruise lines which provide this value all year around.
 MSC Cruises is one of them.
 Children 11 and younger will sail free (however you’ll still have to pay tax) and children aged 12-17 will sail at a discounted rate.